JoaoMarcelo-J/memory-game/README.md

 <br>

-A simple memory game for the sole purpose of training programming logic using Js
+A simple memory game for the sole purpose of training programming logic using Js.

 <br>